-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: CTE pathway completion directly impacts the career and college readiness indicator on the state dashboard.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.1 Action: Provide online instruction and CTE pathways Need: CTE pathway completion directly impacts the career and college readiness indicator on the state dashboard.
 As this is a growing program, completion rates are at 0%.
 Enrollment in this program does not represent the schoolwide enrollment of unduplicated students, and therefore a need exists to increase the participation and completion of unduplicated students in these programs.
 Educational partner feedback has identified CTE opportunities as instrumental for student success post-graduation.
-Scope: LEA-wide students with career and academic skills, as well as skills that are needed for the modern workplace, such as critical thinking; communication; teamwork; citizenship, integrity, and ethical leadership; research tools; creativity; and innovation.
+The CTE program will allow students who are not planning on attending college another way to prepare for a career.
+The CTE program provides students with career and academic skills, as well as skills that are needed for the modern workplace, such as critical thinking; communication; teamwork; citizenship, integrity, and ethical leadership; research tools; creativity; and innovation.
 This action will create an opportunity to significantly increase the CTE Completion rate for socioeconomically disadvantaged students because it is designed to address their identified needs.
 However, the action is being provided on an LEA-wide basis to maximize its impact on increasing overall CTE Completion rates for all students.
-2.2 Action: Provide summer school and reduce guidance staff ratios to support high school students in achieving goals and transitioning from middle school.
+CTE Completers and CTE Enrollment (Metric 2.4, 2.5) 2.2 Action: Provide summer school and reduce guidance staff ratios to support high school students in achieving goals and transitioning from middle school.
 Need: Socioeconomically disadvantaged students are graduating at a lower rate than schoolwide students, and they are consistently less prepared per the college and career indicator on the school dashboard.
 This identifies a need to better communicate opportunities and ensure students have access to counseling and support to graduate on time and prepared for college and career.
-Scope: The guidance program ensures students graduate on time and prepared for college or career.
+The guidance program ensures students graduate on time and prepared for college or career.
 This action will reduce the student:staff ratio in the guidance department to allow for more frequent and personalized 4-year planning for socioeconomically disadvantaged high school students.
 This will also allow the guidance team to improve the rate of response to students who are credit deficient or missing an area that will lead to college/career preparedness.
 This action is being provided on a schoolwide basis to maximize the overall impact on graduation rates for all students.
 CCI Dashboard, Grad Rate, A-G Course Enrollment (Metrics 2.1, 2.2, 2.3)

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide